SyncfusionExamples/Getting-started-with-Syncfusion-Grid-component-in-Streamlit-app/README.md

 ## Add Syncfusion Grid package

 Syncfusion Grid component package is available at [pypi.org](https://pypi.org/project/ej2-streamlit-grids/).
-To use Syncfusion Grid component in the project, install the corresponding pip package.
+To use the Syncfusion Grid component in the project, install the corresponding pip package.

 ```sh
 pip install ej2-streamlit-grids
 ```

-## Add Syncfusion Grid package
+## Add Syncfusion Grid component

-Follow the below steps to add the Syncfusion Grid component to Streamlit Python project:
+Follow the below steps to add the Syncfusion Grid component to the Streamlit Python project:

-  1. First, create a Python file named `demo.py` and import the Grid component in the  **demo.py** file.
+  1. First, create a Python file named `demo.py` and import the Grid component into the  **demo.py** file.

 ```py
 from ej2_streamlit_grids import GridComponent, GridProps